FIITJEE Dwarka Hosts Basic Life Support Camp and CPR Training Event for Employees

 In a noble initiative to raise health awareness and address the rising incidents of heart attacks in society, FIITJEE Dwarka organised a comprehensive Health Camp and CPR Training event for its employees.

-Inspired by the vision of the FIITJEE Dwarka Centre Head, Mr. Vinod Agrawal, and executed by Miss Ankita Rawat from Venkateshwar Hospital Team, the event was organized at FIIT JEE campus.
+Inspired by the vision of the FIITJEE Dwarka Centre Head, Mr. Vinod Agrawal, and executed by Miss Ankita Rawat from Venkateshwar Hospital Team, the event was held on December 28, 2023, at the campus.

 The initiative aimed to equip employees with life-saving skills and featured extensive CPR (Cardiopulmonary Resuscitation) training conducted by a team of esteemed professionals from the renowned Venkateshwar Hospital, Dwarka.
 In addition, all 100 employees of FIITJEE Dwarka were provided with free medical check-ups.